 A book about books and reading which is interesting and well worth reading.
 You can read our review here.

 A powerfully good story told in diary form, this book is always popular in our book club circles.
-It is a favorite of Elisabeth Elliot, Kay Arthur, and Joni Eareckson Tada, and one Diane’s too.
+It is a favorite of Elisabeth Elliot, Kay Arthur, and Joni Eareckson Tada, and one of Diane’s too.
 You can read our review here.

 The Catholic Table